sneakerhax/Arsenal/Labs/backdoored_image_sh/README.md

 ## Start your Netcat handler

 This step is only required if you choose to make your payload a reverse shell.
-This step will start a netcat server that will handler the callback from your reverse shell.
+This step will start a netcat server that will handle the callback from your reverse shell.

 ### Start the netcat listener